You Don't Know (Eminem song): Critical reception

 The Guardian thought that Eminem lost creativity but the song was praised: "Eminem's production is barely more inspiring than his talent-spotting.
 He's been working from the same murky sonic palette since The Marshall Mathers LP: portentous gothic dirges thick with grumbling strings and minor-chord synthesizers.
 That formula is fiercely potent on You Don't Know, leavened by 50 Cent's sing-song chorus..."
-Stylus Magazine was negative: "Or as he (EM) puts it: "Hands on my head / Touch knees to elbows / I’m hunched over, emotionless / Flow’s over / These cold shoulders are both frozen / You don’t know me."
-Save it for Oprah."

 Music video

 The video appeared on MTV's Sucker Free, and BET's 106 & Park as a "New Joint", on November 7, 2006.
 The video reached number 1 on MTV's Total Request Live.
 Tony Yayo, The Alchemist, Young Buck, D12, Bobby Creekwater, Obie Trice, Mobb Deep, Trick Trick, Dr. Dre & Stat Quo all have cameo appearances.
 Obie Trice appeared as a helicopter coordinator carrying Lloyd Banks.
 The video is prison themed with each of the four featured artists portraying highly dangerous criminals.
 All four are wearing prison outfits and are significantly covered in chains and cuffs, and all four are transported in separate vehicles to a heavily guarded arena.
 50 Cent is transported in maximum security prison plane (Boeing C17), Cashis in a train, Lloyd Banks in a helicopter and Eminem is transported in a heavy security transfer truck.
 The video seems to reference movies such as The Silence of the Lambs with Eminem being restrained in a similar trolley and muzzle to that of Hannibal Lecter's.
 Eminem also imitates Hannibal Lecter's trademark lip-licking motion to Jodie Foster when, in the beginning of the video, Eminem is visited at his cell by an FBI Agent who looks similar to Foster's character in The Silence of the Lambs.
 Also, the video references the action film Con Air when Eminem and his fellow prisoners are transported by airplane.
 This video is also notable for featuring Obie Trice wearing a prototype of Beats by Dr. Dre headphones two years before they were released.

-The song has over 420 million views on YouTube.
+The song has over 484 million views on YouTube.